 First things first: What should you ask users?

 Start by taking note of what questions your team is currently trying to answer.

-Or you might be trying to increase the usage of a new feature.
+Or you might be trying to increase feature adoption.
 Or maybe you’re wondering how users are feeling about a particular change in your UI.
-There’s no right or wrong answer, but it is important to prioritize the problem you want to dig into with this test.
+There’s no right or wrong answer, but it is important to prioritize the problem you want to dig into with this user testing.

 For your first user test, try limiting your focus to one question or area of your product.
 Then, brush off those rusty science fair skills and develop a hypothesis and a few predictions.
-A quick refresher: Good predictions have two parts—an independent variable (something you change) and a dependent variable (something you observe or measure).
+Having a hypothesis will give your reflections structure as you study the results of your user test.